solidity-labs-io/forge-proposal-simulator/docs/guides/multisig-proposal.md

 Constructor parameters are passed to the `Proposal` contract.
 The `ADDRESSES_PATH` is the path to the `Addresses.json` file, and `DEV_MULTISIG` is the Multisig that will be used to simulate the proposal actions.
+The `primaryForkId` is the RPC URL or alias of the blockchain that will be used to simulate the proposal actions and broadcast if any contract deployment is required.

 With the proposal contract prepared, it can now be executed.
 There are two options available: